3D Printed Titanium Breakthrough!

 6.6 Summarize

 In summary, the test specimens have been characterized according to the desirable properties for BPPs.
 The thermal sintered specimen both meet the target for corrosion resistance while the thermal sintered argon and HIP cube meet the target for electrical conductivity.
-The thermal sintered N2 produced the best corrosion resistance due to the increase oxide thickness.
+The thermal sintered N2 produced the best corrosion resistance due to the increase oxide thickness.7.1 Conclusions

 In conclusion, the obtained results for the BPP characterization of the commercial filament can meet the standard of the 2030 DOE targets with the proper thermal process.
 The AM process has showed much promise to advance the development of BPP systems by implementing a new composite material with in-situ surface treatment possibilities.
 The key takeaways are: